-Trailer weight / drawbar load
+Trailer weight / draw bar loading

-Never exceed the authorised trailer weight.
+Never exceed the authorised towing limit.
 If you do not load the trailer up to the maximum permitted trailer weight, you can then climb correspondingly steeper slopes.

-The maximum trailer weights listed are only applicable for attitudes up to 1,000 m above sea level.
+The maximum trailer weights listed are only applicable for altitudes up to 1,000 m above sea level.
 With increasing altitude the engine power and therefore the vehicle's climbing ability are impaired because of the reduced air density.
 The maximum trailer weight has to be reduced accordingly.
 The weight of the vehicle and trailer combination must be reduced by 10% for every further 1,000 m (or part thereof).
 The gross combination weight is the actual weight of the laden vehicle plus the actual weight of the laden trailer.
-When possible, operate the trailer with the maximum permitted drawbar load on the ball joint of the towing bracket, but do not exceed the specified limit.
+When possible, operate the trailer with the maximum permitted draw bar weight on the ball joint of the towing bracket, but do not exceed the specified limit.

-The figures for trailer weights and drawbar loads that are given on the data plate of the towing bracket are for certification purposes only.
-The correct figures for your specific model, which may be lower than these figures for the towing bracket, are given in the vehicle documents or in \Rightarrow Section "Technical Data".
+The figures for trailer weights and draw bar weights that are given on the data plate of the towing bracket are for certification purposes only.
+The correct figures for your specific model, which may be lower than these figures for the towing bracket, are given in the registration documents $\Rightarrow$ Section "Technical data".